 The following guide for UK taxpayers looks at how to reduce your income tax bill through different types of tax reliefs potentially available to you, including what you can claim tax relief on, how far back you can claim and the procedural options for claiming.

-What is tax relief?
+What is Tax Relief?

 In broad terms, tax relief can be defined as any rule or provision that lowers the amount of tax that you are liable to pay.
-Tax relief essentially means that you either:
+Tax relief essentially means that you either pay less tax to take account of money that you have spent on specific things that are exclusively for work purposes, such as allowable business expenses, or you can claim tax back from HMRC or have it repaid in another way, like into a personal pension.

-As an employee, income tax relief would usually be claimed by a way of an adjustment to your PAYE tax code, in this way reducing the amount of tax payable during the tax year.
 Provided you have paid tax in the year you are claiming for, you will get tax relief based on what you have spent and the rate at which you pay tax.
 For example, if you spend £100 and pay tax at a rate of 20% in that year, the tax relief you can claim is £20 (20% of £100).

-There are a number of different types of income tax relief available to both employees and the self-employed, including home-working expenses, where applicable, as well as various other work-related expenses, such as travel expenses etc. Tax relief can also be sought on pension contributions, and even maintenance payments or charitable donations, although below we look at two of the most commonly claimed forms of tax relief, travel expenses and home-working expenses, to demonstrate how these operate in practice.
+Tax relief can also be sought on pension contributions, and even maintenance payments or charitable donations, although below we look at two of the most commonly claimed forms of tax relief, travel expenses and home-working expenses, to demonstrate how these operate in practice.

 Travel expenses